 These vegan vanilla cupcakes are the perfect healthy birthday dessert for both kids and adults.
 Not only are they all of the above, but you’ll never know that these cupcakes are allergy friendly (aka they can be made free of the Top 8 Allergens), dairy free, gluten free, refined sugar free, egg free, vegan, and nut free.

 And I’ve even been told by several people who do not regularly consume vegan baked goods that they’d never know these cupcakes are vegan.
+These are the best vanilla cupcakes, whether you’re vegan or not!

 Vegan vanilla cupcake ingredients

+The ingredients you need for these cupcakes are super simple.
 For these vegan vanilla cupcakes, you’ll need:

 - Leavening agents